Comparing Brookdale Senior Living (NYSE:BKD) & Deerfield Healthcare Technology Acquisitions (NASDAQ:DFHT)

-Brookdale Senior Living (NYSE:BKD) and Deerfield Healthcare Technology Acquisitions (NASDAQ:DFHT) are both small-cap medical companies, but which is the better business?
-We will contrast the two businesses based on the strength of their dividends, earnings, institutional ownership, analyst recommendations, valuation, profitability and risk.
+Deerfield Healthcare Technology Acquisitions (NASDAQ:DFHT) and Brookdale Senior Living (NYSE:BKD) are both small-cap medical companies, but which is the superior business?
+We will contrast the two companies based on the strength of their dividends, institutional ownership, valuation, profitability, analyst recommendations, earnings and risk.

+89.5% of Deerfield Healthcare Technology Acquisitions shares are owned by institutional investors.
+Comparatively, 92.8% of Brookdale Senior Living shares are owned by institutional investors.
+1.0% of Brookdale Senior Living shares are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

+This table compares Deerfield Healthcare Technology Acquisitions and Brookdale Senior Living’s net margins, return on equity and return on assets.

-This table compares Brookdale Senior Living and Deerfield Healthcare Technology Acquisitions’ revenue, earnings per share (EPS) and valuation.
+This table compares Deerfield Healthcare Technology Acquisitions and Brookdale Senior Living’s revenue, earnings per share and valuation.

 |Gross Revenue